|

 you can see

-from the picture above, works is progressing nicely at Sleeper's Point,
+from the picture above, works was progressing nicely at Sleeper's Point,

-the new apartments development next to the Railway Hotel in Pillory
+the apartments development next to the Railway Hotel in Pillory

 And I think they will undoubtedly be an asset